 What is the difference between inlays and onlays?

-After tooth decay is removed and a tooth is cleaned, an inlay or onlay can be used to help restore tooth structure.
-Inlays and onlays are bonded to a tooth to protect and seal it after the procedure.
+After your dentist removes your tooth decay and the tooth is clean, they can use an inlay or onlay to help restore tooth structure.
+Your dentist will bond Inlays and onlays to a tooth to protect and seal it after the procedure.
 Inlays fill the areas between the cusps of a tooth.
 Onlays address the damage that covers a large surface area and can cover one or more cusps of the tooth.

 How long do inlays and onlays last?

 With the right dental care, inlays and onlays can last patients 20 to 30 years.
-Patients should avoid sticky or hard foods to ensure that their restoration is not damaged.
+Patients should avoid sticky or hard foods to ensure they do not damage their restoration.